avinashsingh/mcp-sdlc-tracker/README.md

 - **architect**: Solution architecture
 - **developer**: Development team
 - **tester**: Quality assurance

+### Comments System
+- Comments can be added to any SDLC entity by any stakeholder
+- Supports threaded discussions and feedback on requirements, implementations, and issues
+- Maintains full audit trail with author and timestamps

 ### Audit Trail
 All ownership and status transitions are recorded in audit tables for complete traceability.